 Reporting Entity - In defining the Association for financial reporting purposes, management has applied the requirements of Governmental Accounting Standards Board (GASB) Statement No. 14, The Financial Reporting Entity, GASB Statement No. 39, Determining Whether Certain Organizations Are Component Units, and GASB Statement No. 61, The Financial Reporting Entity, Omnibus.
 These statements establish the standards for defining and reporting on the financial reporting entity and whether it is considered a component unit of another entity.
 The Association would be a component unit of another entity if it is financially accountable to that unit.
-Financial accountability occurs when an entity appoints a voting majority of the board of the potential component unit and (1) is able to impose its will on the potential component unit and/or (2) is in a relationship of financial benefit or burden with the potential component unit.
-An entity would also be considered financially accountable if the potential component unit is fiscally dependent and there is a financial benefit or burden relationship, regardless of whether the entity appoints the voting majority of the potential component unit's board.
-The Association is a direct support organization of the University and has met all of the financial accountability criteria necessary to be considered a component unit of the University.
+Financial accountability occurs when an entity appoints a voting majority of the board of the potential component unit and (1) is able to impose its will on the potential component unit and/or (2) is in a relationship of financially accountable if the potential component unit is fiscally dependent and there is a financial benefit or burden relationship, regardless of whether the entity appoints the voting majority of the Dotential component unit is direct support organization of the University and has met all of the financial accountability criteria necessary to be considered a component unit of the University.